“Don't Go Drinking With Hobbits” lyrics and music by Marc Gunn, March 11, 2007

 The brew was strong.
 My glass never empty,

 I felt like Old Smaug had been there.

 You may wonder how it all happened.

 Quite full, I thought I was through.

-And join in a toast to new friends.
+And drink to the health of new friends.

 But when I go there, I met more hobbit friends